-3. Install the safety shield.
+3. Install the safety shield as shown in figure 22.
 Review the cautions and dangers section and the general safety information at the beginning of this manual.
 The safety shield is easily screwed onto the twin cutter in the threaded mounting hole provided.